Connecticut Data Privacy Act (CTDPA)

 What is Connecticut Data Privacy Act (CTDPA)?

-Connecticut Data Privacy Act (CTDPA) is a compliance framework from United States — Connecticut with 5 domains and 72 controls.
-The Connecticut Data Privacy Act (effective July 1, 2023) provides comprehensive consumer privacy rights.
-Applies to entities conducting business in Connecticut that control or process personal data of 100,000+ consumers, or 25,000+ consumers while deriving over 25% of gross revenue from personal data sales.
-Notable for requiring universal opt-out mechanism recognition and consent for sensitive data processing.
+Connecticut Data Privacy Act (CTDPA) is a compliance framework from United States — Connecticut with 18 domains and 93 controls.
+The Connecticut Data Privacy Act (CTDPA), effective July 1, 2023, establishes comprehensive consumer privacy rights, including the right to access, delete, correct, and opt out of the sale of personal data and targeted advertising.
+It applies to controllers conducting business in Connecticut or producing goods/services targeted to Connecticut residents who control or process personal data of 100,000 or more consumers, or of 25,000 or more consumers and derive over 25% of their gross revenue from the sale of personal data.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does Connecticut Data Privacy Act (CTDPA) have?